Ari Pelkonen’s Hands on the Back of My Head, 2014 and

 Public Reception in conjunction with Gallery Night Providence

-Thursday, September 18, 6-8pm, Hunt-Cavanagh Gallery and Reilly Gallery
+Thursday, November 20, 6-8pm, Hunt-Cavanagh Gallery

 Class and Group Tours

 PC Galleries offers guided tours for classes and groups of all ages.
 Class and group tours are free of charge but require reservation.
 For more information, to discuss the specific needs and interests of your class or group, and/or to schedule a tour of Helsingistä, please contact PC Galleries at firstname.lastname@example.org.

 PC Galleries at Providence College present exhibitions and public programs focusing on contemporary art, innovative artistic practice and interdisciplinary cultural activity.
 Operating within two gallery spaces as part of the Department of Art & Art History, PC Galleries support the educational, service and community-oriented mission of the College with dynamic visual arts presentations, including those that foster audience participation, cross-departmental collaboration at the College and cultural exchange at local, national and international levels.
 PC Galleries ultimately strive to produce projects by artists and intellectuals who demonstrate how and why creative practitioners are vital forces in promoting diversity and shaping contemporary global culture.